-When sharpening and honing with the Tormek knife jigs, you are in full control and get a constant bevel angle for the full knife blade.
-Since you re-sharpen the knife to the same edge angle, you do not remove any unnecessary amount of steel, making the sharpening efficient.
-Also, it will cause minimal wear on your knives and you will have the benefit of always working with a real sharp knife, sharpened to the ideal edge angle.
+With the Tormek knife jigs and angle guides, you are in full control and get a consistent bevel and angle along the entire knife blade.
+If you resharpen the knife to its original edge angle, you avoid removing an unnecessary amount of steel, making the sharpening very efficient.
+It also minimize wear on your knives and you will love the feeling of always working with a really sharp knife with the ideal edge angle.

-If you are used to touching up the knife edge without leaving the workspace, you can use a sharpening steel in between sharpening on the Tormek system, just keep in mind that the edge angle will unintentionally increase after each time.
-After a few touch ups using a sharpening steel you come to a point where you need to restore and sharpen the full bevel to its intended edge angle.
+You don't always have to resharpen your knife.
+Often it's enough just touching up the edge with your Tormek honing wheel, a sharpening steel, a honing rod, or manual whetstones.
+Just keep in mind that the edge angle will unintentionally increase a bit each time.
+After a few touch ups you need to restore and resharpen both the entire bevels to the intended edge angle.

 The ideal edge angle is depending on the type of knife and the area of use.
 A knife for cutting meat should have a larger edge angle than a knife for cutting vegetables.
-A small edge angle (25°) will cut easily but it will also be more sensitive to wear and damage.
-A larger edge angle (40°) will give a stronger and more durable edge.
-Below follow some suggested edge angles for sharpening of different types of knives.
+A small edge angle of 24° will cut easily but it will also be more sensitive to wear and damage.
+A larger edge angle of 40° will give a stronger and more durable edge.
+Down below we suggest some edge angles for different types of knives.

 Sometimes your regular Universal Support just doesn't cut it.
 It might bee too short lengthwise or hightwise.
 With the US-430 Extended Universal Support you can sharpen both longer and taller blades, such as long knives, cleavers and machetes.
 Like our other Universal Supports, it has the Micro Adjust with a scale for precise setting of the angle.